-Frame Relay PIPQ works with or without Frame Relay Traffic Shaping (FRTS) and FRF.12 (or higher).
-The interface-level priority queueing takes the place of the FIFO queueing or dual FIFO queueing normally used by FRTS and FRF.12 (or higher).
+Frame Relay PIPQ works with or without Frame Relay Traffic Shaping (FRTS) and FRF.12.
+The interface-level priority queueing takes the place of the FIFO queueing or dual FIFO queueing normally used by FRTS and FRF.12.
 PVC priority assigned within FR PIPQ takes precedence over FRF.12 priority, which means that all packets destined for the same PVC will be queued on the same interface queue whether they were fragmented or not.

-Note Although high priority PVCs most likely will transport only small packets of voice traffic, you may want to configure FRF.12 (or higher) on these PVCs anyway to guard against any unexpectedly large packets.
+Note Although high priority PVCs most likely will transport only small packets of voice traffic, you may want to configure FRF.12 on these PVCs anyway to guard against any unexpectedly large packets.

 The following restrictions apply to Frame Relay PIPQ:

 •It is not supported on loopback or tunnel interfaces, or interfaces that explicitly disallow priority queueing.